AlibabaCloudDocs/ros/intl.en-US/Template/Template syntax/Functions.md

     ]
     ```

--   In the following template example, all instances created in WebServer are added to the VServer group of an SLB instance:
+-   In the following template example, all instances created in WebServer are added to the vServer group of an SLB instance:

     ```
     {